 - Oils that contain more omega 3 than omega 6 fatty acids, such as flaxseed, pumpkin seed, canola, soybean (not hydrogenated), walnut, safflower, sunflower, sesame, and virgin olive oils.
 (Heating vegetable oils at high temperatures can change fatty acids and make them carcinogenic.
 Peanut oil and extra virgin olive oil stand up best to cooking, but try not to boil them.
 It helps to keep stirring stirfrys so the oil doesn’t get burnt.)

 Don’t eat bad fats.
 Avoid oils high in saturated fats, such as palm, palm kernel, coconut, and cottonseed oils.
 Hydrogenated fats (those that have been chemically changed from unsaturated to saturated fats), are potentially carcinogenic.
 Adding hydrogen to a fat molecule may enable the molecule to interfere with the normal metabolism of cells in the body, setting the cell up for cancerous changes.
-So get used to reading labels.
-If any food contains “hydrogenated” or “partially hydrogenated” fats, leave it on the shelf.
+So get used to reading labels because if any food contains “hydrogenated” or “partially hydrogenated” fats, leave it on the shelf.
 Most fast-food outlets use hydrogenated fats.
-(Ask!
-If they do, don’t eat the food.)
-Nearly all packaged foods, such as potato chips, contain hydrogenated fats, since these allow a longer shelf life.
+Ask, and if they do, don’t eat the food.
+Since hydrogenated fats allow for a longer shelf life, nearly all packaged foods, such as potato chips, contain hydrogenated fats.

-Too much body fat is one of the leading risk factors for cancer, especially colorectal cancer.
-Obesity is also a risk factor for breast cancer ; increased fat tissue raises circulating estrogen levels, which increase the risk of breast cancer.
+Too much body fat is one of the leading factors for cancer, especially colorectal cancer.
+Obesity is also a cancer risk for breast cancer; increased fat tissue raises circulating estrogen levels, increasing the risk of breast cancer.
 Vegetarian women who typically consume a low-fat, high-fiber diet tend to have lower blood levels of estrogen, excrete more estrogen in their stools, and therefore are less prone to breast cancer.
-Obese men have a higher rate of prostate cancer .
+Obese men have a higher rate of prostate cancer.
 The two ways to stay lean are to exercise and to maintain healthy eating habits.